Comparison of some geometric frameworks for dissipative evolution in multiscale non-equilibrium thermodynamics: Introduction

 Dissipation terms in vector fields of mesoscopic dynamical theories bring about the approach of the trajectories generated by the vector fields to trajectories generated by vector fields of other mesoscopic dynamical theories (which we shall call \textit{target theories}) that involve fewer microscopic details.
 In particular, the target theory can be classical equilibrium thermodynamics.
 In such a case, there is no time evolution in the target theory; the target trajectories are fixed points of the original vector field.
 In another example, we can consider fluid mechanics as a target theory and kinetic theory as the initial mesoscopic theory.
 The approach (which is brought about by the dissipation), in which unimportant microscopic details are being erased and overall features in the phase portrait are emerging, is expressed mathematically in the time evolution of \textit{entropy}, which is a potential of nonmechanical origin addressing overall features in phase portraits and playing the role of a Lyapunov function.

 Historically, the first passage from the microscopic particle dynamics to classical equilibrium thermodynamics was made by Ludwig Boltzmann \cite{boltzmann} for an ideal gas.
 The Boltzmann entropy introduced in the passage indeed plays the role of a Lyapunov function for the approach to thermodynamic equilibrium states, and if the entropy is evaluated at the approached equilibrium states, it becomes the fundamental equilibrium thermodynamic relation for the ideal gas.
 In the Gibbs passage \cite{gibbscw} from the microscopic particle dynamics to classical equilibrium thermodynamics (which applies to all macroscopic systems), the time evolution, in the course of which the Gibbs entropy is maximized, is absent.
 Many frameworks have been developed for the passage from fluid mechanics to classical equilibrium thermodynamics.
 Fluid mechanics (classical and extended) is supplemented with the assumption of local equilibrium (classical and extended) and the requirement that the entropy plays the role of a Lyapunov function in the passage (second law of thermodynamics).

-Among the frameworks, we mention Classical Irreversible Thermodynamics (CIT) \cite{onsager1930,onsager1931,dgm,prigogine-tip}, Extended Irreversible Thermodynamics \cite{jou-eit},\cite{lebon-understanding}, Internal Variables Thermodynamics \cite{van-berezovski}, Rational Thermodynamics \cite{trus}, Rational Extended Thermodynamics \cite{mr}.
+Technically speaking, if we do not restrict the stability analysis to the reachable submanifold of the whole space of state variables (states with the same energy, momentum, etc., as the equilibrium state), the entropy is rather an S-function \cite{gpb1986} than a Lyapunov function \cite{lyapunov}.
+However, for simplicity, we shall call it a Lyapunov function, tacitly assuming the restriction to the reachable submanifold, which is often reflected in the choice of vector spaces in the case of infinite-dimensional systems \cite{vitek-entropy}.

+Another technical issue that we are not addressing in this paper is the enhancement of dissipation by the presence of a nondissipative Hamiltonian term in the vector field.
+In the context of the Boltzmann equation, the vector field without the Hamiltonian term drives trajectories to the local Maxwell distribution, with the Hamiltonian term to the total Maxwell distribution (\cite{desvilettes-villani}).
+We conjecture that this type of enhancement of dissipation plays an essential role in the emergence of dissipation in dynamics of macroscopic systems.
+Ignorance of details of a minute irregularity that may arise on microscopic scale is enhanced to the dissipation detectable on the macroscopic scale.

+Note also that in the case of infinite-dimensional systems, our calculations are only formal, since we do not specify the function spaces and the smoothness of the functionals.
+In particular, we do not specify the functional spaces for the state variables, the entropy, the energy, and the dissipation potential.
+We assume that all functionals are sufficiently smooth (twice Fréchet differentiable) and local (with vanishing boundary conditions).